telerik/blazor-docs/knowledge-base/scheduler-conditionally-disable-drag-for-some-appointments.md

 ## Solution

-To conditionally disable the drag of an appointment based on your desired condition, follow these steps:
+To conditionally disable dragging an appointment based on your desired condition, follow these steps:

 1. Handle the [OnItemRender event]({%slug scheduler-events%}#itemrender) to add a custom CSS class to the appointments that you want to disable the dragging for.
 2. Use this custom CSS class as a selector to stop the [pointer-events](https://www.w3schools.com/cssref/css3_pr_pointer-events.php) of the targeted appointments.